MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/unicode-codepoints-to-string-function.md

 ---
 # unicode_codepoints_to_string()

 Returns the string represented by the Unicode codepoints.
+This function is the inverse operation of [`unicode_codepoints_from_string()`](unicode-codepoints-from-string-function.md) function.

 > **Deprecated aliases:** make_string()